 Endometriosis can be difficult to diagnose.
 On average, it takes 10 years to receive a correct endometriosis diagnosis.
-Women are sometimes told that they simply have heavy periods or are misdiagnosed with another condition, leading to years of unnecessary suffering and ineffective treatments.
+Women are sometimes misdiagnosed with another condition or told they simply have heavy periods.
+This misdiagnosis can lead to years of unnecessary suffering and ineffective treatments.

 It is not uncommon to have one or more of these conditions in addition to endometriosis, which further complicates the diagnostic process.

-Diagnosis usually begins with a thorough medical history that includes discussion about what symptoms are experienced, how severe they are, as well as where, when, and how they are felt.
-The doctor may ask whether any female relatives have received diagnoses of endometriosis – or have described similar symptoms – since heredity seems to be a risk factor for developing endometriosis.
+Diagnosis usually begins with a thorough medical history that includes discussion about what symptoms are experienced and how severe they are —as well as where, when, and how they are felt.
+The doctor may ask whether any female relatives have received diagnoses of endometriosis — or have described similar symptoms — since heredity seems to be a risk factor for developing endometriosis.

 Endometriosis diagnosis can only be certain after the doctor performs a laparoscopy and biopsies any suspicious tissue.
 Laparoscopy is a minor surgical procedure in which a laparoscope, a thin tube with a camera at the end, is inserted into the abdomen through a small incision.
 Laparoscopy is also used to determine the location, extent, and size of endometrial growths.

 Laparoscopy is considered the gold standard for the diagnosis of endometriosis.
-The following noninvasive imaging procedures may also be used during the diagnostic process:
+The following noninvasive imaging procedures may also be used during the workup for pelvic pain: